These pages on Mathematics are for those who don't like Mathematics or who hated maths at school

 to any number of decimal places accuracy.

-The web page does not need an extra software, just a Script-enabled browser.
+The web page does not need an extra software, just your browser on any PC, tablet or phone.

 such as the triangle with sides of 3, 4 and 5.
 Includes a formula for generating them all and calculator which